1dv031/syllabus/lectures/part_3/09_Basic-Security/slides.md

   * Thumbprint Algorithm
   * Thumbprint (also known as fingerprint)

+Note:
+Serial Number: Used to uniquely identify the certificate.
+Subject: The person, or entity identified.
+Signature Algorithm: The algorithm used to create the signature.
+Signature: The actual signature to verify that it came from the issuer.
+Issuer: The entity that verified the information and issued the certificate.
+Valid-From: The date the certificate is first valid from.
+Valid-To: The expiration date.
+Key-Usage: Purpose of the public key (e.g. encipherment, signature, certificate signing...).
+Public Key: The public key.
+Thumbprint Algorithm: The algorithm used to hash the public key certificate.
+Thumbprint (also known as fingerprint): The hash itself, used as an abbreviated form of the public key certificate.

 --
 ## Certificates
 ### Public-Key Infrastructure (PKI)
-* Anyone can send Bob a secret message
+* Anyone can send Bob a secret message <!-- {_class="fragment"} -->
   * Provided they know Bob’s public key
-* How do we know a key belongs to Bob?
+* How do we know a key belongs to Bob? <!-- {_class="fragment"} -->
   * If imposter substitutes another key, read Bob’s mail
-* One solution: PKI
+* One solution: PKI <!-- {_class="fragment"} -->
   * Trusted root authority (VeriSign, GlobalSign)
     * Everyone must know the verification key of root authority
   * Root authority can sign certificates